ronanhansel/mirror-check-speed/README.md

 # mirror-check-speed
-A simple python module for linux package managers which check and report fastest mirrors based on speed and latency
+A simple python module for linux package managers which checks and reports fastest mirrors based on speed and latency
 # Usage
 `python main.py <argument>`
 ### Available arguments